fabiogoma/ansible-vault/README.md

 [demo@localhost samples]$
 ```

-We should be able to encrypt our YAML file ansible vault tool now.
+We should be able to encrypt our YAML file with the ansible vault tool now.

 ```bash
 [demo@localhost samples]$ cd vars